thinkinglabs/thinkinglabs.github.io/_posts/2021-05-09-conways-three-other-laws-mike-amundsen.md

 created_at: 2021-05-08
 meta: 8 min read
 category: notes
-tags: [ Conway's Law, Brooks' Law, Dunbar ]
+tags: [ Conway's Law, Brooks' Law, Dunbar's Number ]
 ---

 > Most of us know about Conway’s adage “*Any organization will produce a design which is a copy of the organization’s communication structure.*” But Conway coined four laws in his 1968 paper “*How Do Committees Invent?*” What are the other ones?
 Why are we not talking about them?
 And what do they tell us about optimizing teams in a distributed world?